Helicopter crashes near New Jersey apartment complex

-A helicopter with two people on board has crashed near an apartment complex in New Jersey after its tail hit a garage.
+Authorities say a helicopter with two people on board crashed near an apartment complex in New Jersey after its tail hit a garage.

 The Federal Aviation Administration says the helicopter went down near the Chatham Village Apartments, about three miles south of the Morristown Airport.
 It happened shortly after 6:30 p.m.
 Friday.

-Sean Flood, who lives nearby, tells NJ.com the helicopter appeared to have struck a one-story garage before hitting the ground.
+Sean Flood, who lives near the crash scene, tells NJ.com the helicopter appeared to have struck a one-story garage before hitting the ground.
 He says he saw a man taking items from the helicopter as authorities were securing the scene.

 Comments